Communion and the developmentally disabled: Orthodox Christianity

 Orthodox Christianity makes communion available to all baptized and chrismated church members who wish to receive it, regardless of developmental or other disabilities.
 The theory is that the soul of the recipient understands what is being received even if the conscious mind is incapable of doing so, and that the grace imparted by Communion "for the healing of soul and body" is a benefit that most especially should not be denied in such cases.
 This is consistent with the practice of Infant Communion in Eastern Orthodoxy.

 Orthodox Christians typically receive the Sacrament of Confession before receiving the Eucharist.
 However, for those who are either mentally incapable of recognizing or recalling their sins, or who are mentally or physically incapable of communicating their sins to a priest, this requirement is dispensed with, just as it is for very young children.

 Protestantism

-There are thousands of denominations within the Protestant structure, and each will have their own policy of working with people who have an intellectual impairment.
+Among Churches within the Protestant branch of Christianity, each denomination will have their own policy of working with people who have an intellectual impairment.